 3D Shockwave uses sound waves to stimulate the breakdown of fat, lymphatic drainage and collagen synthesis.
 The sound waves are emitted from a probe which is passed over the skin.

 Shockwave can be performed on many body areas including the stomach, buttocks, outer and inner thighs, knees, arms and hips.

 As a stand-alone treatment, we recommend a course of 8-10 shockwave sessions, however your aesthetician will be able to devise a personalised 3D body sculpting treatment plan with you during your consultation.

 View our latest news stories:

-For those suffering with symptoms of the menopause, we can help with life changing BHRT (bioidentical hormone replacement therapy).
+For those suffering from symptoms of the menopause, we can help with life-changing BHRT (bioidentical hormone replacement therapy).
 This is a relatively new and natural treatment, tailored for each patient individually, by our women's health specialist Dr Helen at our...read more

 A side view of a recent 3D HIFU non-surgical face lift performed at RejuvaMed!
 We've circled the key points in this image, as these are crucial lift points!
 When patients come to us with a loss of facial volume they often point to the lower face and jowls, where skin...read more